dataseyo/dataseyo/README.md

 [code sandbox](https://codesandbox.io/u/zachary.shifrel)

 - 📝 My main side projects now are Grade Guesser (a social media app for climbers where one guesses the difficulty of a boulder) and an idle game.
-- 🔭 I’m currently working on learning javascript and react native, and also on some simple [algorithms in javascript](https://replit.com/repls/folder/algs).
+- 🔭 I’m currently working on refining my knowledge of react and react native, and also on some simple [algorithms in javascript](https://replit.com/repls/folder/algs).
 - 🔬 I’m currently learning ...
 Julia, SQL, C++, statistical learning theory, automated scientific discovery.
 - 📜 ASU/Virginia Tech/UCF